 Piquet made amends the following year but only after a brutal crash at Imola following which, he later admitted, he was never quite the same driver he had been.
 Mansell pressed him hard all season but bore the brunt of Williams’ reliability problems.
 Consistent points-scoring put Piquet in a strong position with two races to go, and when Mansell suffered a major crash at Suzuka which ended his season, Piquet became champion for a third time.

-The pattern continued in 1987 but Piquet, aided by better reliability than his team mate enjoyed, took the title.
-He also took the prized Honda engines away with him to Lotus in 1988, but the team had lurched into decline and he left after two years having failed to win a race with them.
+Unwilling to continue sharing a team with Mansell, Piquet took the prized Honda engines away with him to Lotus in 1988.
+It proved a disastrous mis-step.
+The team had lurched into decline and he left after two years having failed to win a race with them.

 He ended his career with two seasons at Benetton where he won three more races.
 He took great delight in snatching a final victory from Mansell in the 1991 Canadian Grand Prix, when the Williams driver retired on the final lap.

 Having announced his retirement from F1 at the beginning of 1992 Piquet went on to compete in IndyCar racing.
 He suffered another major crash at the Indianapolis 500 later that year, but returned to compete again in 1993, and then moved into sports car racing.